 Baja Whale Watching & Turtle Research

-Join our partners RED Travel Mexico on a unique whale watching and turtle research excursion to Magdalena Bay.
+Join us on a unique whale watching and turtle research excursion to Magdalena Bay.
 Get up close and personal with gray whales and participate in hands-on green sea turtle research with local conservationists.
 This trip is in partnership with our friends at RED Travel Mexico.
 Profits from this trip will help to save at least 100 hatchlings at a turtle nesting beach per participant.